 As my book consultant said, “it’s a marathon, no, it’s a series of marathons.”

 Each day I wake up to tackle one of my many publishing tasks in front of me.
 Some days are better than others.
 However, I find the most joy when I can just sit down and write –letting the words flow out of me.

-Comfort in a few wise words.
+Comfort in writing words.